“Switzerland would be a mighty big place if it were ironed flat.” ~ Mark Twain.

 If you highly value your time when travelling like I do, you may prefer to spend more on the fastest transport options, like high-speed rail in order to have more time to exploring at your destination.
 Personally I just factor in the higher costs of transport as a necessary expense of the trip.
 This is where purchasing the Swiss Half Fare Card or a Swiss Travel Pass will come in handy as I’ve discussed earlier.

 Eating out costs in Switzerland

 When eating out, I found the cost of food to be roughly the same (maybe only a little more) than what I would spend back home if I were to go out in the Sydney CBD.
-Again, I just factored this into the cost of visiting Switzerland and it wasn’t a shock or something that negatively impacted my trip as I was prepared for it.
+Again, I just factored this into the cost of visiting Switzerland.

 For instance, a glass of wine was around CHF 6 (USD 6.05) and a main meal at a nice restaurant was about CHF 25 (around USD 30).
 As I mentioned, this may seem expensive for some but hey – you’re on holiday!